UnlyEd/next-right-now/README_HOW_TO_USE.md

 > If you don't provide all secrets, the app will not be deployable.
 The Now CLI will complain about missing secrets and abort the build.

 ### Configuring Zeit deployment regions

+> You may want to deploy Zeit to multiple regions in the world, depending on your use case
+>
+> By default (if not specified), it will only deploy to the closest region, which is probably **not** what you want to do!

 Please see the [official documentation](https://zeit.co/docs/v2/network/regions-and-providers#routing).